MicrosoftDocs/mesh-docs/mesh/Create/enhance-your-environment/physics-interactions.md

 * Advanced Unity skills.

-* A username and password for the Azure Portal so you can upload your work.

 * Your account must be added as a Contributor to the Mesh world you’re trying to publish to TBD.
 If you’re unsure about this, check with your IT admin.

-* There must be an existing Mesh World in the Azure Portal that you can upload your work to.
-To learn more about setting this up, see our document titled *Mesh IT Admin Guide* TBD.
+* There must be an existing Mesh World in the Mesh Portal that you can upload your work to.

 * There must be an existing Unity project that contains the Mesh Uploader (in Mesh terms, this project is used to create an *Environment*), or you must create one.
 To learn more about creating one, see our document titled *Get Started with Mesh Environments*.
 TBD